RagnarB83/ash-documentation/docs/ORCA-interface.rst

 attempting a broken-symmetry search everytime the program is called, e.g. in every ASH optimization step or an ASH MD run.
 This is almost never what we want since we simply want to find the broken-symmetry SCF solution once and then reuse those orbitals in a subsequent step (and so on).
 This is why ASH features a way to control the broken-symmetry search by the *brokensym* keyword in the ORCATheory object as shown below.
+In addition to the *brokensym* keyword we have to specify the high-spin multiplicity and which atom indices to flip as a list(atomstoflip) in the molecule.
+Do note that *atomstoflip* should always be a list of atom indices referring to the whole system.
+If the ORCATheory object is used to make a QMMMTheory object, the atom indices are automatically converted into QM-region indices by ASH.

 .. code-block:: python